 - so your faith wouldn’t be in man’s wisdom, but in God’s power.

-- Now, we do speak wisdom among the mature; but not the wisdom of this age, nor of the rulers of this age, who come to nothing.(2)“who come to nothing” is literally “the men who come to nothing” (being a definite article + participle phrase which matches case, number, and gender).
-It refers to rendering something completely inactive or inert, so it’s without force, ability or power; to do away with something completely.
+- Now, we do speak wisdom among the mature; but not the wisdom of this age, nor of the rulers of this age, the men who come to nothing.(2)“come to nothing” The Greek word here refers to rendering something completely inactive or inert, so it’s without force, ability or power; to do away with something completely.

-- But we speak God’s wisdom in a mystery, which was – and is – hidden; which God predestined before the ages for our glory,
+- But we speak God’s wisdom in a mystery which has been hidden; which God predestined before the ages for our glory,

-- which none of the rulers of this age did – or do – understand.
+- which none of the rulers of this age has understand.
 For if they understood it, they wouldn’t have crucified the Lord of glory.

 - For God revealed it to us through the Spirit, for the Spirit searches everything; even the depths of God.

-- For who among men did – or does – know the depths of the man, except the man’s spirit within him?
-And likewise, no man did – or does – know the depths of God, except the Spirit of God.
+- For who among men *knows the depths of the man, except the man’s spirit within him?
+And likewise, no man *knows the depths of God, except the Spirit of God.

-- which we also speak, not in words taught by human wisdom, but taught by the Spirit, who’s interpreting(6)“interpreting” This Greek word has the root meaning of “judging together”, with the idea of putting two things together and comparing them, which leads to a proper understanding of what’s being compared.
+- Things of which we also speak, not in words taught by human wisdom, but taught by the Spirit interpreting(4)“interpreting” This Greek word has the root meaning of “judging together”, with the idea of putting two things together and comparing them, which leads to a proper understanding of what’s being compared.
 Thus it can be translated as combine, compare, or interpret depending on the context. spiritual things with spiritual wisdom.

 - But the natural man doesn’t welcome the things of God’s Spirit, for they are foolishness to him and he isn’t able to understand them, because they are spiritually discerned.

 - But the spiritual man, he discerns everything but is discerned by no one.